 QPOR is an opportunity for RNAO's passionate and knowledgeable nurse advocates to urge their Member of Provincial Parliament (MPP) to address these issues.

+Thank you to everyone who participated in QPOR 2021.
 For a recap of visits, please visit our Facebook gallery.

 RNAO has developed evidence-based fact sheets and political action bulletins on our priority issues for 2020's QPOR meetings with MPPs.